HOME List of Skull Pages GLOSSARY SEARCH

 Alligator mississippiensis & Crocodylus porosus

 Crocodiles and alligators have an enlarged tooth near the front of the lower jaw, analogous to the canine in a mammal.
-In crocodiles this tooth tends to protrude, whereas in alligators it is normally more or less hidden in the living animal, fitting into a socket in the upper jaw, or between the upper teeth.
+In crocodiles this tooth tends to protrude, whereas in alligators it is normally more or less hidden in the living animal, fitting into a socket in the upper jaw.

 alligator skull